mars0i/pasta/doc/functionalMASON.md

 track of what snipe is being watched.

 e.g. a map from ids to snipes.
 For any inspected snipe--for any snipe in that map--on each tick, update it with the new snipe.
-When?
+This is just like what I'm doing with the popenv.
+But when?
 How to find the new snipe among the bunch?
 Can this task be performed at the moment when the snipe is being replaced?

 Could I do something like this?
 Add a field to the snipes.
 Each inspector has an atom containing snipe, *and the snipe also has a